apwheele/apwheele/README.md

 You can reach me at apwheele@gmail.com.
 Always feel free to reach out with questions!

-Automated chart creation using Github Actions:
+Automated chart creation using Github Actions :

 ![png](PH_Ral_Week.png)